-Dr. Akar’s research focuses on educational policy research in K-12 and Higher Education with an emphasis on curriculum and instructional policy in teacher education.
-Her research focuses on moral education, citizenship education, migrant/refugee education, internationalization and contemporary issues in education.
+Dr. Akar’s research focuses on evaluation research and theory, educational policy research in K-12 and Higher Education with an emphasis on curriculum and instructional policy in teacher education., and internationalzaitional of higher education, teacher education with an emphasis on classroom management and contemporary issues in education (climate change, intercultural education, deeper learning, school climate), global citizenship and democracy education, migrant/refugee education.
 She coordinated a number of nationwide and international research projects funded by the EU such as “Active citizenship development; Climate-friendly school management systems; Dialogue: Building bridges between universities and the industry, and co-coordinated VITA Building evaluation systems for non-formal education.”

-Dr. Akar is a bilingual of Turkish and Dutch, and speaks German and English fluently.
+Dr. Akar is bilingual in Turkish and Dutch and speaks German and English.

 - Office Phone

 - +90 +90 312 210 4097